dnulnets/purescript-openlayers/README.md

 ## Patterns used by the FFI Mapping for OpenLayers
 All javascript ***new*** functions in OpenLayers are mapped to a correspondign ***create*** function for each class.
 The case when the options parameter for the javascript ***new*** function can be omitted completely a ***create'*** function is added.

-Please feel free to contibute to this library!

 In addition to that the following patterns have been used: